-Among the political groups, about half (52%) of liberal Democrats say they are willing to participate or are currently participating in a campaign (1% "currently," 16% "definitely," 35% "probably"), followed by 29% of moderate/conservative Democrats (1% "currently," 7% "definitely," 21% "probably"), 9% of liberal/moderate Republicans (none "currently," 3% "definitely," 6% "probably"), and 2% of conservative Republicans (1% "currently," 1% "definitely," and less than 1% "probably").
+Among the political groups, about half (52%) of liberal Democrats say they are willing to participate or are currently participating in a campaign (1% "currently," 16% "definitely," 35% "probably"), followed by 29% of moderate/conservative Democrats (1% "currently," 7% "definitely," 21% "probably"), 9% of liberal/moderate Republicans (none "currently," 3% "definitely," 6% "probably"), and 2% of conservative Republicans (1% "currently," 16% "definitely," and less than 1% "probably").
 Additionally, about 25% of Independent/Other registered voters say they would participate in such a campaign (none "currently," 4% "definitely," and 21% "probably"; refer to data tables).

-George Mason University Center for Climate Change Communication,
+Source: Yale Program on Climate Change Communication; George Mason University Center for Climate Change Communication